 Ying‐zhi knelt down next to the device, touching it.
 A moment later, a small golden barrier appeared around the device.
 It would persist just long enough to protect the device from any unexpected attempts to explosively disarm it.

 The girl stood back up, taking a breath, flared yellow sleeves shifting around her arms.
 Ryouko took a breath, too, as the others gathered around her.
 Again, Gracia transferred an image into her mind, this time of another similar‐looking core on the far side of facility—but not the farthest one, as that would have likely been predictable.
 This room was shaped a bit different—it was substantially larger, with a much higher ceiling.
 Other than that, it was not much different from the room they were standing in—at least, the way it had looked before they arrived.
 There was the same alien personnel ambling about, holding pieces of equipment with their tentacle phalanges, and the same bulbous equipment and control panels.
-The only difference was there that now appeared to be several alien infantry squads, stationed at a surprising distance from the core itself.
+The only difference was that there now appeared to be several alien infantry squads, stationed at a surprising distance from the core itself.

 Receiving the mental confirmation that this was the right place to go, Ryouko began charging her teleport.